 Although e-commerce generally has experienced growth over the years, currently amounting to a tenth of the sales within the retail industry on a global scale, it can be observed that especially mobile commerce has had an immense increase in popularity among consumers.

-In fact, purchases on mobile devices has more than doubled, over a period of six years, going from 7 % to 17 % according to the report from PwC, meaning that it is close to outperform the so-far most conventional device for online purchase – the personal computer – which has suffered a 7 % decline.
+In fact, purchases on mobile devices have more than doubled, over a period of six years, going from 7 % to 17 % according to the report from PwC, meaning that it is close to outperforming the so-far most conventional device for online purchase – the personal computer – which has suffered a 7 % decline.

 This seems to indicate that consumers have made a shift from shopping on their mobile devices rather than their PCs – making it critical for stores to meet the customers at their preferred channel.

 However, it is not only for online shopping mobile phones have proven their popularity.
 More and more consumers also use their mobile phones in-store to complete payments, which have been through both customized orders the customers have made in advance, in-store apps, or mobile payment at checkout.
 In fact, the survey conducted by PwC shows that nearly half of the respondents prefer mobile payment in preference to the traditional payment methods.

 Percentage of daily and weekly usage of shopping channels combined.